yereverluvinunclebert/Steampunk-Rotating-Earth-Widget/README.md

 All javascript widgets need an engine to function, in this case the widget uses the Yahoo Widget Konfabulator engine.
 The engine interprets the javascript and creates the widget according to the XML description and using the images you provide.
-Designed and built by me with much more than a little help from Harry Whitfield.
+Designed and built by me.

 Built using: